 Below is an overview of a computer keyboard with the function keys (F1 through F12) highlighted in blue.

-In the past, earlier Apple Macintosh computers did not have function keys, but today, new keyboards include F1 through F12 or F1 through F19 keys at the top of the keyboard.
-MacBooks with a Touch Bar also do not have function keys.
+In the past, Apple Macintosh computers did not have function keys.
+However, their new keyboards include F1 through F12 or F1 through F19 keys at the top.
+Some MacBook models have a Touch Bar, which displays digital function keys when holding the Fn key.

 Some early IBM computer keyboards had two rows of function keys, with the second row containing F13 - F24.
-For additional information, visit our page on the F1 through F12 keys and their individual functions.
+For additional information on function keys, see: What are the F1 through F12 keys?

 The function keys should not be confused with the Fn (function) key found on laptops, Apple keyboards, and other keyboards with special functions.

 The function keys are on the function key row, above the number key row, and are the highest row on a keyboard.

 How many function keys are on a keyboard?